svarnitskyy/svarnitskyy/README.md

 ## 😺⌨️ About Me

-- I am Svyatoslav Varnitskyy, a **Software Engineering** graduate from Iowa State University!
+* I am Svyatoslav Varnitskyy, a **Software Engineering** graduate from Iowa State University!
-- I am most skilled in Full Stack Web Development, DevOps, and Embedded Systems
+* I am currently a **Software Engineer**, with experience in **embedded systems, full-stack development, DevOps, and automated testing**
-- I am interested in learning more about Web3
+* I am skilled in **C++, Python, Java, TypeScript, Dart/Flutter, Docker, gRPC, CI/CD**
+* I enjoy building reliable software, solving complex technical problems, and learning new technologies

 😸 When I am not at work, I enjoy travel, trying new foods, and spending time with friends.